ValtteriL/iec62443-svv-demo/SVV-1.md

 If the password is incorrect, the component will fail with HTTP status 400.
 There are no usernames, thus the behavior cannot leak valid usernames.

+#### CR 1.11 Unsuccessful login attempts

+The component allows 5 incorrect password guesses within 30 minute period.
+If there are 5 incorrect attempts, the account is locked until the end of the 30min period.
+The locking can be reversed by authorized personnel by restarting the application.

+Possible functional test cases:
+- Attempt 5 incorrect passwords, verify that the account is locked, restart the application and verify its no longer locked